wurdit/ffmpeg/README.md

 ## Just playing a file

 You can play a file with all of your options without actually saving it using `ffplay` instead of `ffmpeg`.
-The options are all the same, except you can't specify an output file.
 This opens a new window with the video, but there is no way to pause, rewind or anything.
 You just watch and then close it.
+Most of the options are all the same, except you can't specify an output file.
+It also doesn't seem to support `-to`, and only supports `-t` instead.

 `ffplay -i video.mp4`